QCell: Comprehensive Quantum-Mechanical Dataset Spanning Diverse Biomolecular Fragments: Background Summary

 In this context, we introduce the QCell dataset, a collection of quantum mechanical data that covers the three major biomolecular classes beyond proteins: lipids, carbohydrates, and nucleic acids, along with relevant ion clusters, water molecules, and non-bonded dimers.
 The dataset includes 525k newly generated biomolecular fragments, ranging from 2 to 402 atoms, computed at the PBE0+MBD(-NL) level of theory (Fig.~\ref{fig:overview}C).
 By focusing on fundamental building blocks, the QCell dataset provides an accurate quantum description of the semi-local chemical environments and interaction motifs that recur in larger, more complex biological assemblies.

 The chemical element distribution in QCell focuses mainly on biologically relevant elements (H, C, N, O, P, and S) with additional coverage of important biological ions (\ce{Na+}, \ce{K+}, \ce{Cl-}, \ce{Mg^{2+}}, \ce{Ca^{2+}}).
 This composition provides deeper conformational sampling of the specific chemical environments most relevant to biomolecular systems and allows the QCell dataset to serve as a specialized complement to existing datasets like QCML~\cite{ganscha2025qcml}, QM7-X~\cite{hoja2021qm7}, AQM~\cite{medrano2024dataset}, and GEMS~\cite{unke2024biomolecular}.
 When combined, they provide extended coverage of chemical space relevant to (bio)molecular simulation, comprising over 41 million data points and spanning 82 chemical elements.
 The consistent use of the PBE0+MBD(-NL) level of theory across these datasets facilitates their integration into unified training sets for MLFF development.
-By expanding the coverage to core biomolecular components, QCell enables the development of more comprehensive and transferable MLFFs capable of modeling diverse biological systems.
+By expanding the coverage to core biomolecular components, QCell enables the development of more comprehensive and transferable MLFFs for applications such as membrane simulations, nucleic acid dynamics, and glycan recognition that were previously limited by the absence of high-level QM data.